yajra/laravel-datatables/README.md

 **About**

-This package is created to handle [server-side](https://www.datatables.net/manual/server-side) works of [DataTables](http://datatables.net) jQuery Plugin via [AJAX option](https://datatables.net/reference/option/ajax) by using Eloquent ORM or Fluent Query Builder.
+This package is created to handle [server-side](https://www.datatables.net/manual/server-side) works of [DataTables](http://datatables.net) jQuery Plugin via [AJAX option](https://datatables.net/reference/option/ajax) by using Eloquent ORM, Fluent Query Builder or Collection.

 ### Feature Overview
+- Supports the following data source
+    - **Eloquent ORM**
-- Supporting Eloquent ORM and Fluent Query Builder
+    - **Fluent Query Builder**
-- Supporting Laravel's Collection
+    - **Collection**
 - Adding or editing content of columns and removing columns
-- Templating new or current columns via Blade Template Engine
+- Templating new or current columns via Blade Template Engine or by using Closure
 - Works with **ALL the DATABASE** supported by Laravel
 - Works with **Oracle Database** using [Laravel-OCI8](https://github.com/yajra/laravel-oci8) package
 - Works with [DataTables](http://datatables.net) v1.10

-    - If youre using v1.9, please use v4.x and v3.x for Laravel 5 and Laravel 4 respectively
+**If youre using Datatables v1.9, please use package version [v4.x](https://github.com/yajra/laravel-datatables-oracle/tree/v4.3.2) and [v3.x](https://github.com/yajra/laravel-datatables-oracle/tree/L4) for Laravel 5 and Laravel 4 respectively**

 ### Installation

-Add the `yajra/laravel-datatables-oracle` under the `require` key after that run the `composer update`.
+Add `yajra/laravel-datatables-oracle` under the `require` key on your `composer.json` file then run `composer update`.
 ```php
     {
         "require": {